-VIRTUE integrates knowledge and understanding among Emilians

-equipping them with wisdom to choose to do only the right thing.

-SERVICE develops among Emilians a strong sense of duty and responsibility of helping others for the school, community, country, and Mother undertakings.
+VIRTUE integrates knowledge and understanding among Emilians equipping them with wisdom to choose to do only the right thing.
+SERVICE develops among Emilians a strong sense of duty and responsibility of helping others for the school, community, country, and Mother Nature.
+EXCELLENCE inculcates among Emilians the habit of doing only the best in all undertakings.